Radiating Pain from lower back, hips to legs- EGYR Desk

 Immediate Remedy

-1. During this time, it is recommended that the person engages in some light exercises and stretches, improves posture, and limits the time they spend sitting in order to provide relief to the sciatic nerve.
-This along with massage and warm compress can loosen the back muscles so that they exert less pressure on the sciatic nerve.
+1. During this time, it is recommended that the person engages in some light exercises and stretches, improves posture, and limits the time they spend sitting to relieve the sciatic nerve.
+They can loosen the back muscles with massage and warm compress to exert less pressure on the sciatic nerve.

 4. Follow your doctor's advice and your Physical Therapist's exercise program.
-Do your stretching everyday.
+Do you stretch every day?

-I myself experienced this sciatic nerve pain, It was uncomfortable, I can't even stand in the kitchen for too long.
-I needed to walk most of the time instead of just standing, bend or lay down.
-It started on my right hip then it was resolved after my Physical Therapist and continuous exercise at home.
-I walked most of the time at work so walking is really helpful when you have this.
-Next, I will share the exercises I did that help relieve my sciatica pain.
-ES
+I experienced this sciatic nerve pain; It was uncomfortable; I couldn't even stand in the kitchen for too long.
+I needed to walk most of the time instead of just standing, bending, or lying down.
+It started on my right hip, then resolved after my Physical Therapist and continuous exercise at home.

 Visit egyrdesk.com